 Source: Lazard and Popular Science

 Different forms of power production are compared by what is known as the “levelized cost of electricity” (LCOE) which is the average net present cost of electricity generated by a plant over its lifetime.
-There are lots of assumptions that go into this type of calculation (e.g. the cost of
+There are lots of assumptions that go into this type of calculation (e.g. the cost of capital, the future cost of fuel, or the assumed level of utilization), but even calculations done by different organizations have come to similar conclusions.
+Looking at the LCOE over the past decade or so shows why wind and solar have become so popular.

 Based on the chart above, it would be easy to assume that every new power generation project should be either solar or wind.
 Unfortunately, LCOE is concerned only with costs which ignores the fact that not all electricity is of equal value to the electrical grid.
 Electricity generated now provides a different value than electricity generated several hours from now because demand for electricity varies throughout the day and electrical storage is expensive.
 Electricity generated farther from demand centers is less valuable than nearby generation because transmission is expensive.
 Generation that is easy to predict is more valuable than unpredictable generation because it helps system operators balance supply and demand.
 [5]